High School Enrichment Program

 What if I’m still on the waitlist when the semester starts?

-If you are on a waitlist when the semester begins, you must attend the first class meeting and/or email the instructor to see if there is space available to add the course.
+If you are on a waitlist when the semester begins, you must attend the first class meeting or email the instructor, if it is an online class, to see if there is space available to add the course.
 If you do not attend or email the instructor the first day of class, you may lose your place on the waitlist and another student may be added instead.
-If there is space in the course, the instructor will grant you permission to enroll in the course.
-Once you receive permission to enroll, forward the instructor’s permission email to the Early College office at hse.enroll@fresnocitycollege.edu or 559.442.8252 so we can register you in the course.
+If there is space in the course, the instructor will give you "Authorization to Add" the course.
+Once you receive authorization, forward the instructor’s permission email to the Early College office at hse.enroll@fresnocitycollege.edu or 559.442.8252 so we can register you in the course.

 Handbooks for High School Enrichment Students, Parents, and Counselors/Staff